jennapederson/automating-cicd-on-aws-with-github-actions/content/03_create_flask_app/_index.md

 ## 9. Create GitHub repository

 Now we need to create a repository on GitHub and push our local changes to it.
 Go to https://github.com and select the "New" button to create a new repository.
-Enter `demo-github-actions` for the repository name and select the "Create repository" to create it.
+Enter `demo-github-actions` for the repository name and set it to "Private".
+Select the "Create repository" button to create your new repository.

+{{% notice note %}}
+You can create a public repository, however since we are putting our AWS account ID in the `task-definition.json` file, a private repository will keep it more secure.
+{{% /notice %}}

 ![](/images/create-github-repo.png)